greyatom-school/the-minerva-project/FEWD/sprint_4/5. Project/README.md

 User should be able to view all his owned stocks

 #### Details
-Create an upper container with the class name `"MyStocks"`.
+Create an upper container(`div`) with the class name `"MyStocks"`.

-It should have a header with the title `"My Stocks"`.
 It should show the owned stocks in a table format.
 Keep the table class name as `"MyStocksTable"`.

-The owned stocks table should have the following columns:
+The owned stocks table should have the following columns(`th` elements):
-- Stock symbol
+- `"Stock symbol"`
-- Stock name
+- `"Stock name"`
-- No.of shares
+- `"No.of shares"`
-- Buy price
+- `"Buy price"`
-- Current price	(Value to be fetched using alphavantage API)
+- `"Current price"`	(Value to be fetched using alphavantage API)
-- Profit/Loss(Difference between Buy Price and Current Price)
+- `"Profit/Loss"` (Difference between Buy Price and Current Price)

 It should look similar to the following:
 ![](https://github.com/greyatom-school/the-minerva-project/raw/master/FEWD/sprint_4/5.%20Project/Screens/US11.PNG)

-**Note:** In the beginning, since we have not tracked any stocks, use conditional rendering to show that no stocks have been selected.
+**Note #1** In the beginning, since we have not tracked any stocks, use conditional rendering to show that no stocks have been selected.

+**Note #2** Since there is a limit of five api calls per minute, ensure that you have a error handler that displays "There seems to be a issue with server"

 ### User Story #2